oziris78/cpp-multiple-project-template/README.md

 2- After building your .exe file in that file's root directory you'll need to put your .dll files.
 So for this example we'll need to copy paste `glfw3.dll` into `$(SolutionDir)bin\x64\Debug` since our .exe is in there.
 (I did a x64 Debug build) <br><br>

+# Adding static libraries using source code

+1- Pick a library and get it's source code (header files and cpp files), for this example I will use ImGUI.
+2- Create a `vendor` folder in your `src` folder and create an `imgui` folder inside vendor folder.
+(Create `src/vendor/imgui`)
+3- Put your cpp files inside that imgui folder
+4- Create a folder called `imgui` inside `dependencies` and then put your header files in there within a folder called `include`
+5- In your main project go to properties, in `C/C++ > General` add `$(SolutionDir)dependencies\imgui\include;` to `Additional Library Directories`. <br>
+6- In your main project go to properties, in `Linker > Input` add `opengl32.lib;` to `Additional Dependencies`.
+(This step is needed because of Imgui, you might not need this one depending on the library you're using) <br><br>

 # Final Results